 How Do I Join?

-Just complete the online sign-up form anytime before the beginning of Lent, or fill in your name on the sign-up sheet at church the next time you visit St. Elia.
+Just complete the sign-up form at the end of this page anytime before the beginning of Lent, or fill in your name on the sign-up sheet at church the next time you visit St. Elia.
 On the Sunday before Great Lent begins, printouts will be available at church and an e-mail will be sent out with a schedule of which Psalms to pray each day, and the names of everyone else who is participating in the prayer group, so that we can remember one another in our daily prayers.

 Spread the Word!